wp-plugins/peepso-core/readme.txt

 == Try the demo ==

 If you want to see how a **social networking** on WordPress looks live, you can visit our [demo site](http://peepso.com/demo "PeepSo Demo").
 You will be able to log in as a real user (username: demo, password: demo) and take PeepSo for a test drive.
-The demo includes all the premium plugins so you"ll be able to see them all in action.
+The demo includes all the premium plugins so you'll be able to see them all in action.

 == Shortcodes ==

 PeepSo automatically generates pages for you with shortcodes to allow you to start fast.
-Here"s a list of pages and shortcodes available.
-Use the shortcodes to display the content in case you"ve deleted the automatically generated page.
+Here's a list of pages and shortcodes available.
+Use the shortcodes to display the content in case you've deleted the automatically generated page.

 * User Profile - [peepso_profile]
 * Recent Activity - [peepso_activity]